My ex won't let me see my child

 When your ex won't let you see your child, you may be facing a situation where parenting arrangements are not being followed or have broken down entirely.
 In Australia, each parent generally has the right to maintain a meaningful relationship with their child, and access arrangements are governed by family law principles that prioritise the child's best interests.

 Parenting arrangements can be formalised through various means.
-Some parents have parenting orders in place, which are legally binding agreements or court-issued decisions that set out how time with the child should be divided.
-When one parent denies access to the child in breach of parenting orders, this is a serious matter that may require legal intervention.
-If your parenting arrangements are not documented in a formal parenting order, you may need to take steps to establish or clarify what those arrangements should be.
+Some parents have parenting orders in place, which are legally binding agreements or court-issued decisions that generally set out how time with the child is divided.
+Where one parent denies access to the child contrary to parenting orders, this is something the legal system generally treats seriously and that may relate to legal intervention.
+Where parenting arrangements are not documented in a formal parenting order, people sometimes take steps to establish or clarify what those arrangements may be.

-When you're denied access to your child, there are legal pathways available to help you enforce parenting time.
+Where a parent is denied access to their child, legal pathways generally exist that may relate to enforcing parenting time.
 Recovery orders, for instance, are court orders that can be used in certain circumstances where a child has been wrongfully removed or retained.
 If parenting disputes have become entrenched, the court system can help mediate or decide on appropriate arrangements based on what serves the child's welfare.

-Understanding your legal position is important.
+People often reflect on their general legal position.
 The specific process for resolving access issues depends on whether you already have formal arrangements in place, whether you share parental responsibility, and the nature of the obstruction.

 Key points